 The holidays that private businesses ultimately select often mirror what state governments choose for their employees.
 As a starting point for your company’s policy, visit your state’s official website and pull a list of public holidays.
 While you’ll often find that these go beyond what you’re comfortable offering (Casimir Pulaski Day, anyone?), you can pare down the list from there.

 Your company’s industry should also influence your list of holidays.
 If you work in finance, it likely makes business sense to close doors on stock market or bank holidays.
-Likewise, if you’re a government contractor, you may want to closely align your schedule with that of the state or federal governments’.
-Note that if your company works with union employees, it may be contractually obligated to offer certain holidays as well.
+Likewise, if you’re a government contractor, you may want to closely align your corporate holiday schedule with that of the state or federal governments’.
+Note that if your company works with union employees, it may be contractually obligated to offer certain company holidays off as well.

 * Source: Society for Human Resources Management, 2017 Holiday Schedules